aleshaleksey/fansys23/monsters-npcs/humanoids.md

 This represents merchants, emissaries, messengers and other experienced wayfarers.
 They prefer to solve their problems through dialogue, though will fight if the situation necessitates it.
 If they face death, they will usually surrender.

-In combat, a beast folk traveller, will attempt to put some distance between themselves and targets and attack from afar.
+In combat, a beast folk traveller will attempt to put some distance between themselves and targets and attack from afar.
 If this seems unlikely to work, they will flurry with tooth and claw, trying to take out their target as quickly as possible.

 ___
 ### Beast folk warrior (level 7)